FrameQuant: Flexible Low-Bit Quantization for Transformers: Experiments

 We performed an extensive set of experiments comparing FrameQuant with several quantization baselines for Vision models and Language models.
 The goal is to assess \begin{inparaenum}[\bfseries (a)] \item performance metrics of different methods on benchmark tasks and \item how close low-bit quantization can approach the full precision performance with a small degree of representation redundancy. \end{inparaenum} We use image classification task \cite{deng2009imagenet} for Vision models and Perplexity for Language models.

-We start with an introduction to our experimental setup.
+We start with an overview of our experimental setup.
 We present the evaluation results of FrameQuant on 15+ Vision Transformer architectures+configurations for image classification.
 Next, we conduct an ablation study on image classification task to better understand the behavior of different components of FrameQuant.
 We then present results on Language models such as OPT \cite{zhang2022opt} and Llama2 \cite{touvron2023llama} by comparing perplexity and accuracy in downstream tasks.
-Please see the appendix for additional experiments.
+The appendix includes many additional experiments.